Boosting the Local Invariance for Better Adversarial Transferability: Experiments

 \subsection{Evaluation on Advanced Objective Functions}

-Advanced objective functions, which design novel loss functions, \eg, perturbing the mid-layer feature representations, have exhibited compelling capabilities in generating adversarial examples.
-To validate the effectiveness of LI-Boost in this category, we integrate our LI-Boost with ILA, FIA and ILPD.
+To validate the effectiveness of LI-Boost in advanced objective functions, we integrate our LI-Boost with ILA, FIA, ILPD and BFA.
 The results are presented in Tab.~\ref{tab:advancedeval}.

-As we can see from the table, under white-box setting, LI-Boost significantly improves the success rates of ILA and FIA by $3.2\%$ and $11.8\%$, respectively, while maintaining performance of ILPD at approximately $95.0\%$.
-For black-box settings, ILA exhibits the weakest performance among the three baseline methods, whereas FIA and ILPD demonstrate superior efficacy.
+As we can see from the table, under white-box settings, LI-Boost significantly improves the success rates of ILA and FIA by 3.2\% and 11.8\%, respectively, while maintaining the performance of ILPD and BFA.
+For black-box settings, ILA exhibits the weakest performance among the three baseline methods, whereas FIA, ILPD, and BFA demonstrate superior efficacy.
 Notably, LI-Boost substantially enhances the attack performance across both CNNs and ViTs.
-In particular, the magnitudes of improvement for ILA, FIA and ILPD are $4.0\% \sim 22.2\%$, $5.8\%\sim 22.8\%$ and $3.6\%\sim 6.3\%$, respectively.
-Additionally, we evaluate the attack performance against five different defense mechanisms, where LI-Boost can still boost the baselines' performance.
-For instance, ILPD achieves an average success rate of $41.2\%$ while LI-Boost-ILPD attains $45.0\%$.
-These performance improvements convincingly illustrate that LI-Boost can significantly boost the adversarial transferability.
+In particular, the magnitudes of improvement for ILA, FIA, ILPD, and BFA are 3.2\%$\sim$22.2\%, 5.8\%$\sim$22.8\%, 3.6\%$\sim$6.3\% and 1.5\%$\sim$7.8\%, respectively.
+Additionally, we evaluate the attack performance against different defenses, where LI-Boost can still boost the baselines' performance.
+For instance, ILPD achieves an average success rate of 46.8\% while LI-Boost-ILPD attains 51.9\%.
+These performance improvements convincingly illustrate that LI-Boost can significantly boost the adversarial transferability and further validate that local invariance is fundamental to ensuring the potency of attacks.